|

 Thus connections were made with family histories of many of

-the children.
 480 teacher days of INSET were delivered.
 All music service

 staff are on teachers’ pay and conditions.
 Whilst subject